Documentation

 retrieves a handle to a model that has already been loaded, or loads a new one on demand (JIT loading).

-Note: if the model is already loaded, the configuration will be ignored.
+Note: if the model is already loaded, the given configuration will be ignored.

 import lmstudio as lms